nzzdev/Storytelling-Styleguide/pages/charts/scatter-slope.md

 #### Do
 - annotate data points directly as long as the text field doesn't cover up other important data
 - if the annotation is longer and require more space: use connection lines to annotate the points from outside the chart
-- use titles to group multiple annotations.
+- use titles to group multiple annotations

 ```image
 plain: true